GavenDcosta/100dayscodingchallenge-/README.md

 Day 79: Revised the concept of props in React

-Day 80: Wrote a React code
+Day 80: Wrote a React code for a music component template

+Day 81: Made a Website Home Page Template using props in React